How to become a Software QA Analyst

 If that’s the case with you and you want to find out how to start a career in software testing, we’ve got some useful recommendations covered in this post, so read on.
 You will learn what skills are needed, where to obtain them, and what to expect at an interview for the desired position.

 What Skills Are Needed for QA Tester?

-Before you start, it is important to make sure you would really like to become a software tester.
+Before you start, make sure you would really like to learn how to become a QA analyst, since studying is resource-consuming.
 Aside from the job specific skills and knowledge that you can obtain during the quality assurance training, there are personal traits a successful software QA tester should possess.
 According to the State of Testing Report 2016, the surveyed software testers give the foremost importance to the following skills: